-Q.1.
-What is the Purpose of an Agricultural Extension Service program?
+Q.2.
+What is the purpose of Agricultural Extension Services?

-Agricultural Extension Service programs help farmers increase their yields and profits.
+Agricultural Extension Services help farmers increase their yields and profits.
 Trained agents visit localities to ensure that current best practices are disseminated, cooperatives are formed, and secondary initiatives are implemented.

-Q.2.
-What is the Objective of the Agricultural Extension Service?
+Q.4.
+What is the importance of the Agricultural Extension Services?